MyEtherWallet/knowledge-base/source/_posts/Getting_Started/Glossary_of_Common_Terms.md

 ## __Account__
 * A public & private keypair that "holds" your funds.
 * Your funds are actually stored on the blockchain, not in the wallet or account.
 * Just like your Reddit account has a username (public) and password (private), so does your Ethereum account.
 For additional security, you can use a password to encrypt your private key which would result in a username (public) and password (private) and password for that password (private + more secure).
-Read more about this [here]().
+Read more about this [here][pubPvtKeys].